GodswillUmoh/convert_ai_web/README.md

 http://localhost:8000
 ```

-## Setup Notes
+## Setup Checklist

+- Confirm the Google Form action URL in `register.html`.
-- Confirm the Google Form action URLs in `register.html` and `feedback.html`.
+- Confirm the Google Form action URL in `feedback.html`.
-- Confirm all Google Form field `entry.*` names match the live forms.
+- Confirm all Google Form `entry.*` field names match the live forms.
+- Connect each Google Form to the correct Google Sheet.
-- Confirm the Google Sheets used by `admin.html` are public or published.
+- Publish or publicly share the Google Sheets used by the dashboard counters.
-- Confirm the Looker Studio report allows embedding.
+- Configure the Looker Studio report and allow embedding.
+- Create the two Zapier workflows for convert welcome emails and pastor feedback admin alerts.
+- Configure the AI prompt used in each Zapier workflow.
+- Configure the sender email account in Zapier.
 - Confirm Supabase URL, anon key, and `admins` table settings in `login.html`.

-## Important Security Note
+## Security Note

 This is a frontend-only project.
-Any keys or URLs placed in HTML or JavaScript are visible to users in the browser.
+Any keys, sheet IDs, form URLs, or report links placed in HTML or JavaScript are visible in the browser.

-For stronger protection, move sensitive access control and data fetching to a backend service or serverless function.
+For stronger protection, move sensitive access control, private keys, and protected data fetching to a backend service or serverless function.